turangarusso/RemoteKeylogger/README.md

 ## Key Features

 * Autostart on windows login
-  - you need to bind the file.
-Also you can create a windows register file for create an autostart ghost process on windows login.
+  - You need to bind the file or make a setup.
+Also you can create a ghost process.
 * FUD not detected by antivirus software.
 * Create a .txt log file, easy to send.
-* Log all keys.
+* Log all keys, simbols, space and mouse click.
 * Sent to you a copy of the log periodically to your email.